iamshetty2502/UCubeSample/README.md

     	TransactionType.DEBIT		: for sale by card.
 ```
 Transaction Id is your unique 12 digit Id.
 In case you dont have any such Unique Id , you can call the below method to generate the Unique Transaction Id.<br/>
-note: The Transaction Id is returned in the Response Callback as token.
+note: The Transaction Id is returned in the Response Callback i.e successCallback and/or failureCallback as token.
 ```
 uCubeManager.getTransactionId()
 ```